aistabci/abci-docs/en/docs/abci-cloudstorage/usage.md

 }
 ```

-### Aborting Multipart Upload
+Then, aborting the MPU, deletes the data on the server.

-To abort the MPU, specify `UploadId` and `Key` of the target upload in `s3api abort -multipart -upload` command.
-You can see `UploadId` and `Key` in 'Listing Multipart Upload' above.
-If the command succeeds, the prompt is returned.
+To abort the MPU, use `s3api abort -multipart -upload` command with specified `UploadId` and `Key` of the MPU.
+If the command succeeds, a prompt is returned.
-Also, the data remaining in the temporary area when MPU fails is deleted.

 ```
 [username@es1 ~]$ aws --endpoint-url https://s3.abci.ai s3api abort-multipart-upload --bucket Testdata --key Testdata/data_10gib-1.dat --upload-id aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa
 [username@es1 ~]$
 ```

 <!--  Is s3fs-fuse another ?  -->